MarkSchu/walkthrough/README.md

 When you click on any of the options that present in the list, it will bring up your converation history with that user.
 That is shown in the right component, which also displays basic information about the channel, contact, or call at the top.

-#### The Problem in Context

-So that's the set up.
-We want to add Text Messages in way that makes use of and complements the existing audio message set up.
-Here are a few additional challenges:
+There are a number of features worth pointing out

 1. Components for writing and sending and message
 2. Notifications showing that there's a new message
 3. Notifications showing that a message is unread
+4. A way to send messages from

 #### General Requirements

-> can recieves text message
+1. can recieves text message
-> persists text message in local storage
+2. persists text message in local storage
-> shows actual text message in dispatch conversation history
+3. shows actual text message in dispatch conversation history
-> shows new text message notifications to dispatch user
+4. shows new text message notifications to dispatch user
-> shows unread text message notifications to dispatch user
+5. shows unread text message notifications to dispatch user
-> can send text messages to other clients
+5. can send text messages to other clients

 ## Solution, Challenges and Design Decisions